hwipl/eggdrop-scripts/scripts/match.md

 # match.tcl

-This script was originally created to save clan matches in a file, to show all the saved matches and to be able to remove them from the file again.
+The script [match.tcl](match.tcl) was originally created to save clan matches in a file, to show all the saved matches and to be able to remove them from the file again.
 But it could be used for storing, showing and deleting arbitrary lines of text in a file.

 ## Setup